sidonieB/Workflows/2_target_capture_data_analysis.md

 AAAAAAATTTTTTTTTGGGGGGGGGCCCCCCCC
 This allows to provide reference sequences of a same gene from different species, and to align homologous genes to each other later.

 You can ask HybPiper to retrieve other things than your target.
 For instance you can provide plastid genes, or even complete plastid genomes, formatted the same way.

+If you can, try to use references that are closely related to your samples.
+In addition, it can be useful to use an **iterative approach** where you first try to retrieve genes from all your samples, and then you use the sequences retrieved from your best sample to create a new reference file, with which you then try the recovery again on all other samples.
+This can improve recovery if the sequences of the original reference file were from a species very distantly related from your samples.
+If possible, try to use reference sequences that are from a species that is equally distantly related from all your samples, so that you can assume that recovery success was not biased by phylogenetic distance to the species used to make the reference file.
+(In practice, this is rarely accounted for and I am not sure how important this bias may be, feedback welcome!).

 **To create a reference file for plastid regions**, there are multiple approaches.
 You can download a plastome in Genbank, in format .gb, open it in Geneious, use the annotation tool to extract all regions that you are interested in, and rename them as required by HybPiper using the command **sed**, or a smart text editor ([BBEdit](https://www.barebones.com/products/bbedit/), [Notepad++](https://notepad-plus-plus.org/), etc.) that allows you to use regular expressions to perform complex find-replace operations.